Airspace Of Moldova Reopened - National Civil Aviation Authority - UrduPoint

 Airspace Of Moldova Reopened - National Civil Aviation Authority

-The airspace of Moldova has been reopened, the national civil aviation authority of the republic said on Tuesday

-CHISINAU (UrduPoint News / Sputnik - 14th February, 2023) The airspace of Moldova has been reopened, the national civil aviation authority of the republic said on Tuesday.
+CHISINAU (UrduPoint News / Sputnik - 15th February, 2023) The airspace of Moldova has been reopened, the national civil aviation authority (CAA) of the republic said on Tuesday.

 Earlier in the day, the Air Moldova airline said that the airspace of the country was closed and scheduled flights were canceled.